Introduction -electric cars for company directors

 - An exemption from Fuel Duty.

-- An exemption from the congestion charge in London, which currently costs £15 per day between 7 am and 10 pm daily.
+- An exemption from the congestion charge in London.
+Please note, this currently costs £15 per day between 7 am and 10 pm daily.

 Depreciation and Capital Allowances